Stratora/My_First_Android_Game/README.md

 My_First_Android_Game is my first project for Android operation system.

-The game is a simple 2D game with effect of size changing (Characters which locate close to the top of screen are smaller than those which on the bottom)
+This is a simple 2D game with effect of size changing (Characters which locate close to the top of screen are smaller than those which on the bottom)

 Screenshot of game
 ![](https://github.com/Stratora/My_First_Android_Game/blob/master/app/GameScreen.png)